 radioactive substance spreads throughout your brain.
 The brain perfusion scan can

 show which areas of your brain received most of this radioactive substance.
 This lets

 your provider know which areas of your brain were the most active during your scan.

 Providers often superimpose brain perfusion images with other types of standard imaging

-tests, such as a computed tomography (CT) scan.
-This allows them to compare the information
+tests, such as a CT scan.
+This allows them to compare the information from both techniques